-A student's resourcefulness and enthusiasm make an impact
+A student's persistence and enthusiasm make an impact

 Marketing student Amanda Maher found her artistic outlet as a teenager watching YouTube videos on makeup application and practicing until she could do it adeptly.
 By age 16, she was in demand during homecoming and prom seasons and earning good money.